rxi/dyad/doc/api.md

 Emitted when a listening stream begins listening.

 #### DYAD\_EVENT\_CONNECT
-Emitted when a connecting socket successfully makes the connection to its host.
+Emitted when a connecting stream successfully makes the connection to its host.

 #### DYAD\_EVENT\_CLOSE
-Emitted when a socket is closed.
+Emitted when a stream is closed.
 Closed streams are automatically destroyed by `dyad_update()`, see [DYAD\_EVENT\_DESTROY](#dyad_event_destroy)

 #### DYAD\_EVENT\_READY